SanPilot/Pythne/README.md

 # Pythne
-Repo for WIP search engine, Pythne
+Official GitHub repository for the work in progress seach engine, Pythne.